 About

-Southerns like to eat collard greens on New's Day because they are in season at that time of year.
-For many Southerns, eating greens on the first day of the year symbolizes more folded money in your pocket in the new year.
+Southerners like to eat collard greens on New's Day because they are in season at that time of year.
+For many Southerners, eating greens on the first day of the year symbolizes more folded money in your pocket in the new year.

 The traditional New Year's Day meal in the South is collard greens, black eyed peas, hoppin' John, cornbread, and potlikker soup.
-Having pork and ham is considered lucky and will bring prosperity to you and your family.
+Having pork and ham is thought to bring prosperity to your family.

 There is a well known phrase, "Peas for pennies, greens for dollars, and cornbread for gold."
-The peas are symbolic of coins or wealth, greens are symbolic of paper money, and cornbread is symbolizes gold.
+The peas are represent coins or wealth, greens are symbolic of paper money, and cornbread stands for the gold.

 Whether you believe these foods will make you more prosperous in the upcoming year or not, it's a very delicious meal and is traditional in many homes in the South.